mitchins/innit/README.md

 | 256+ bytes | Auto-chunking | Excellent |
 | 2KB+ text | Multiple chunks + voting | Very good |

-For texts longer than 256 bytes, innit automatically:
+For texts longer than 256 bytes, innit can:
-1. Splits text into overlapping chunks
+1. Split into overlapping chunks
-2. Processes each chunk independently
+2. Process each chunk independently
-3. Combines results using weighted averaging and majority voting
+3. Combine results using weighted averaging and majority voting
-4. Reports aggregated confidence score
+4. Report an aggregated confidence score

 ## Development